agentVargas2012R/graphql-high-availability/README.md

 ## Responsibilities

-This microservice acts as a high-availability gateway which contains a special endpoint used to sycn the gateway across multiple services and changes..
+This microservice acts as a high-availability gateway which contains a special endpoint used to sync the gateway across multiple services and changes..

 ## Architecture